A. R. Rahman: The Spirit of Music: Writing and release

 Nasreen Munni Kabir, who had written several books on Indian cinema throughout her career, often used the question-and-answer style for her works and A. R. Rahman: The Spirit of Music is one of which.
-In an later interviews, she stated that she found the style to be the best way to keep the book's readers "connected to the subject", that she liked primary research and "people speaking in their own words, from their own experience" but it did not mean that narrative biographies weren't needed, rather that it was a good format due to Rahman's busy schedule.
+In later interviews, she stated that she found the style to be the best way to keep the book's readers "connected to the subject", that she liked primary research and "people speaking in their own words, from their own experience" but it did not mean that narrative biographies weren't needed, rather that it was a good format due to Rahman's busy schedule.
 Kabir had first met Rahman while interviewing him at his studio in Chennai for BBC's Channel 4 in 1999.
 However, their earliest discussion on the idea of the book began in 2003, which was later met with approval from Rahman.